 Aluminum Evaporation

-For cluster or load lock integrated systems, Angstrom has developed a solution using an automated material dispensing system.
-To learn more about our aluminum evaporation solutions, or to see a demonstration, please contact us.
+For cluster or load lock integrated systems, we have developed a solution using an automated material dispensing system.
+To learn more about our aluminum evaporation solutions or to see a demonstration, please contact us.

 From the time it was delivered, this laboratory system has performed nearly flawlessly, arguably extending our capabilities well beyond those currently attainable by any organic thin film laboratory in the world.
 I attribute the success of this entire system to the excellence of the engineering as well as the cooperative nature of the Angstrom team in taking our best designs and making them better during the system construction process.